atbcb/ICTTestingBaseline/_baselines/06Images.md

 ### Test Method Rationale

+-   The image tests evaluate the images as they are coded to indicate whether they are meaningful or decorative, leaving that determination to the author of the content.
+There are certain scenarios where that determination was incorrect and the test will fail.
-All meaningful and decorative images must be evaluated.
+-   All images must be evaluated.
 Tests for certain image types are specified.

 ### Limitations, Assumptions, Exceptions